echohive42/amth-physics-problem-generator/README.md

 1. Investment Math Problem Generator (`math_problem_generator.py`)
 2. Physics Problem Generator (`physics_problem_generator.py`)

+ ## 🎥 Watch How It's Built!

+**[Watch the complete build process on Patreon](https://www.patreon.com/posts/how-to-build-and-120084275)** - This tutorial is part of the comprehensive 1000x Cursor Course!

+See exactly how the files in this tutorial was created step by step, with detailed explanations and insights into the development process.
+Learn advanced techniques for building AI applications while mastering the Cursor Code Editor.

+## ❤️ Support & Get 400+ AI Projects

+This is one of 400+ fascinating projects in my collection!
+[Support me on Patreon](https://www.patreon.com/c/echohive42/membership) to get:

+- 🎯 Access to 400+ AI projects (and growing daily!)
+- 📥 Full source code & detailed explanations
+- 📚 1000x Cursor Course (32 chapters, 21+ hours of comprehensive content for mastering the Cursor Code Editor)
+- 🎓 Live coding sessions & AMAs
+- 💬 1-on-1 consultations (higher tiers)
+- 🎁 Exclusive discounts on AI tools & platforms (up to $180 value)

 ## Features

 - Three complexity levels for each generator